RedHatQE/rhui3-automation/tests/README.md

 About
 ---------------
-Setup of RHUI3 test framework
+Setup of the RHUI 3 Test Framework

 Requirements
 ---------------
-* [Ansible](http://docs.ansible.com/ansible/intro_installation.html#latest-release-via-yum) version 2.2.0 and higher.
-(It's possible that you will get older version using standard distro repositories.
-Try using "pip install -U ansible" instead.
-You might need to install easy_install first.)
+* [Ansible](http://docs.ansible.com/ansible/intro_installation.html#latest-release-via-yum) version 2.2.0 or later.
+(It's possible that you will get an older version using standard distro repositories.
+Try using `pip install -U ansible` instead.
+You might need to install `easy_install` first.)
-* RHUI3 set up.
+* RHUI 3 installed and configured.

 Usage
 --------
-  To include testing stage in RHUI3 deployment see [RHUI deployment Readme](https://github.com/RedHatQE/rhui3-automation/blob/master/deploy/README.md).
+  To include the test stage in a RHUI 3 deployment, see the [RHUI deployment Readme](https://github.com/RedHatQE/rhui3-automation/blob/master/deploy/README.md).

-  Tests can be run any time after RHUI3 deployment.
+  Tests can be run at any time after a RHUI 3 deployment.
+To run them:

-  * Update/create your hosts.cfg file with addresse of TEST machine in [TEST] section.
+  * Update or create your `hosts.cfg` file with the address of the TEST machine in the `[TEST]` section.
-  * To install tests framework be in deploy/ directory and run:
+  * To install the tests framework, run:

-  `ansible-playbook -i ~/pathto/hosts.cfg site.yml --tags tests`
+  `ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags tests`

-It will be installed in /tmp/rhui3-tests directory on TEST machine.
+It will be installed in the `/tmp/rhui3-tests` directory on the TEST machine.

 Optional variables:

-`extra_files`=~/Path/To/Your/file.zip - This will upload auxiliary files that might be required by some tests (custom RPMs, certificates, etc.) to the RHUA machine.
+`extra_files`=~/Path/To/Your/file.zip - This will upload auxiliary files that are required by some tests to the RHUA machine.
+At present, in order for all the tests to be able to run as expected, you must have a ZIP file with one or more RPM packages (`*.rpm` files) to upload to a custom repository, and a valid Red Hat content certificate (in `rhcert.pem`).

-  * To run tests
+  * To run the tests:
-    * update file `/tmp/rhui3-tests/tests/rhui3_tests/rhui_manager.yaml` on TEST machine with a relevant rhui password (default is 'admin') and iso version.
+    * Update file `/tmp/rhui3-tests/tests/rhui3_tests/rhui_manager.yaml` on the TEST machine with a relevant RHUI password (default is 'admin') and ISO version.
-    * be in deploy/ directory and run:
+    * Execute the following command:

-      `ansible-playbook -i ~/pathto/hosts.cfg site.yml --tags run_tests`
+      `ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags run_tests`